 -

-We are the Messiah
+We are the messiah

-Frans Thoka
+Frans Thoka -

 There are artist activists that utilise art as a cultural weapon of racial struggle and consider art as a way of transcending creativity toward a more political expression.
 These are the artists that often remind other creatives of their obligation to foster a revolutionary culture within society through art.
 Emerging contemporary African artist activist stands amongst these artists, through subject matter that grapples with injustice and imprisonment that is dually literal and metaphoric in the contexts of culture and spirit.